 - This drug may not protect all people who use it.
 Talk with the doctor.

 - This drug is not a cure for the flu.
-It must be given before your child is exposed to the flu in order to work.
+It must be given before you are exposed to the flu in order to work.
 Most of the time, it takes a few weeks for this drug to work.

-- This drug only protects your child for 1 flu season.
-Your child will need to get the flu vaccine each year.
+- This drug only protects you for 1 flu season.
+You will need to get the flu vaccine each year.

-- If your child will be in close contact with someone who has a weak immune system, talk with the doctor.
-Your child may need to avoid contact with certain people who have a weak immune system for some time after he/she gets this drug.
+- If you will be in close contact with someone who has a weak immune system, talk with your doctor.
+You may need to avoid contact with certain people who have a weak immune system for some time after you get this drug.

 - Wheezing has happened after this drug was given.
 The chance may be raised in children younger than 5 years of age who have wheezing.
 The chance may also be raised in people of any age who have asthma.
 Talk with the doctor.

 - This drug is not approved for use in children younger than 2 years of age.
 The chance of bad wheezing and the need to be treated in a hospital is raised in these children.
 Talk with the doctor.